Augmented Reality (AR).

 Search is changing.
 Mobile search is expected to outrun desktop search by 2015.
-Augmented Reality browsers are expected to greatly improve and expand in consumer usage as companies including Google and Bing show great interest in the technology as a form of Search.
+AR browsers are expected to greatly improve and expand in consumer usage as companies including Google and Bing show great interest in the technology as a form of Search.

 Digital State (DSC)